Modal Abstractions for Virtualizing Memory Addresses: Background

-Virtual memory concerns propagate to the OS scheduler, which is responsible for dealing with multiple address spaces, so must keep track of which virtual addresses are valid (and in what way) in which address spaces.
+Virtual memory affects the OS scheduler, which deals with multiple address spaces, so must track which virtual addresses are valid in which address spaces.
 Some virtual addresses are valid in only a single address space (e.g., a code address for a particular usermode process), while others are valid in all address spaces (e.g., kernel data structure pointers).
-The VMM must maintain some of these assumptions on behalf of the rest of the kernel, for example by guaranteeing that a certain range of virtual addresses (corresponding to the kernel's code and data) are valid in every address space.
+The VMM must maintain some of these assumptions on behalf of the rest of the kernel, for example by guaranteeing that a certain range of virtual addresses (corresponding to the kernel's code and data) are valid in every address space. \looseness=-1